Patron (Latin: patronus) defender, protector, advocate. Meaning

 Children's University in their own field and beyond.
 We are

-privileged to enjoy the support and encouragement of our national
+privileged to enjoy the support and encouragement of our patrons as

 Robert Balchin, The Lord Lingfield is Pro-Chancellor of Brunel